-The RSPH offers the following training activities to PhD candidates: Training Program OPG PhD candidates 2020-2021.
+The RSPH offers the following training activities to PhD candidates: PhD program 2021 2022 Research School for Political History.

 Objectives Training program

 The RSPH offers a balanced program for PhD students in political history, history of international relations/conflict studies, military history, areas studies, global history and other subdisciplines in history with an emphasis on politics, in year 1, 2 and 3 of their PhD trajectory and for Research Master students who specialize in political history.

 Participation in all parts of the program is compulsory for all PhD students who are registered with the RSPH, unless it is explicitly stated that a part is optional.
 The program supports supporting PhD students during the first three years of their research, and prepares them for their career after the thesis defence.